xmake-io/xmake/README.md

 ### XMake Gradle Plugin (JNI)

-We can uses [xmake-gradle](https://github.com/xmake-io/xmake-gradle) plugin to compile JNI library in gradle.
+We can use the [xmake-gradle](https://github.com/xmake-io/xmake-gradle) plugin to compile JNI libraries via gradle.

 ```
 plugins {